ch007m/litoria/README.md

 Start a local HTTP Server hosting the content generated & passed as parameter within the yaml config file.
 The default port of the server is `3000`

     litoria serve config.yaml
+    litoria serve -o config.yaml  # to open the browser window using the Server URI http://localhost:port/

 ## For the developer only